 Ebico customers awarded it five stars out of five for both online customer service and value for money.

 Its first and most successful tariff – Ebico Zero – has one unit rate, no exit fee and no standing charge.
 This is a very simple tariff structure and means you only pay for what you use, which may be why Ebico gets such good star ratings.

-Ebico Zero could be of particular benefit if you are a low energy user, or a second-home owner.
+Ebico Zero could be of particular benefit if you don't use lots of energy, or are a second-home owner.

 Ebico now offers five energy plans, including tariffs for Economy 7 users and prepayment meters.

 Ebico doesn’t produce the energy it sells, but works in partnership with Robin Hood Energy.
 Robin Hood supplies its energy, reads customers' meters, sends bills and collects payments.
 SSE was its previous supply partner up until March 2017.

 Ebico was slow to fix complaints in the second half of 2018: